Researchers don't know exactly how many people in the United States have ASD.

 The latest estimates suggest that:

-Some of this increase could be due to a broader definition of autism, better efforts in diagnosis, or greater awareness about symptoms.
-But researchers can't rule out the possibility that there has been a true increase in the number of autism cases.4,5,6,7,8
+Until recently, the percentage of people diagnosed with ASD was rising.
+Researchers attribute the increase primarily to a broader definition of autism, better efforts in diagnosis, and greater awareness about symptoms.
+But they can't rule out the possibility that there has been a true increase in the number of autism cases.2 CDC researchers continue to monitor this trend.

-Research shows that some groups are at higher-than-normal risk for ASD:
+Research shows that some groups are at higher-than-normal risk for ASD:3,4,5,6

 More research is needed to better understand why these factors increase autism risk.